-The setting for Alert Today, Alive Tomorrow?
-Any street, in Anytown, U.S.A.
-More specifically, however, the film highlights the civil defense preparations of Reading, Pennsylvania, a modest sized community in the southeastern corner of the state.
-The industrial nature of Reading and surrounding Berks County, as well as the local government's massive investment toward nuclear protection, made the city ideal to place under a national microscope.
-Narrator Andre Baruch, a popular radio personality and commentator for the Brooklyn Dodgers, sets the film in a larger context by tracing the communal spirit of America from the pioneers to the modern city suburb.
-The opening shots depict numerous scenes of goodwill and neighborliness including the sharing a ride, a lawnmower, a rake, or bit of gossip over the clothesline.
-Looking at this attitude through history, it's suggested this was how the nation was built upon the idea of working together, from trading posts, sewing bees, and roof raising parties to the wagon trains opening the West.
+Alert Today, Alive Tomorrow highlights the civil defense preparations of Reading, Pennsylvania, a modest sized community in the southeastern corner of the Keystone state.
+The industrial nature of Reading and surrounding Berks County, as well as the local government's massive investment toward emergency preparedness, made the city ideal to place under a national microscope.
+Andre Baruch, a popular radio personality and play-by-play commentator for the Brooklyn Dodgers, provides narration.(1) He begins by tracing the communal spirit of America while the opening scenes depict acts of goodwill and neighborliness including the sharing of a ride, a lawnmower, a rake, and bit of gossip over the clothesline.
+Looking at this attitude throughout history, it is suggested the nation was built upon the idea of working together, from trading posts, sewing bees, and roof raising parties to the wagon trains of the Oregon Trail.
 "The lone covered-wagon seldom made it!"
 Baruch's cheerful narrative is halted by footage of a mushroom cloud, which prompts a stern warning: America cannot hope to stop all enemy aircraft and recently developed ballistic missiles.
 To counter the threat of an enemy attack, a group effort is needed to organize an effective civil defense force.
 A brief tour of the Federal Civil Defense Administration headquarters in Battle Creek, Michigan, explains that while civil defense policy is organized at the national level, it is best implemented by city and county governments, as has been done in Reading.

 Of course, all of this preparation would be moot if there were not institutions in place to take on the wounded that would result from an attack.
-The rest of the film documents the transportation and assembly of a pre-packaged disaster hospital.
+The finale of the film documents the transportation and assembly of a pre-packaged disaster hospital.
 Meticulously crated into several semi-truck trailers, a fully functioning and self-contained 250 bed hospital is driven to a prearranged location miles outside of the city limits.
 In the basement of the Berks County Home, three medical professionals and thirty volunteers, including some from the previously mentioned motorcycle club, can have the hospital completely set up in four hours.
 Electric generators provide power for an x-ray station, operating room lights, steam baths to disinfect bandages and surgical instruments, and other necessities.
 Evenly spaced cots give the comforting appearance of an orderly affair.
 The entire demonstration is carefully watched by observers who use a stopwatch to calculate the timing of the volunteers.
 Concluding, Baruch returns to his opening narration, only to have his words of wisdom again halted by a mushroom cloud.
-"You've seen it here as direct evidence of how any American community can easily, there's the interruption again, the kind that's always with us in an uneasy world."
+"You've seen it here as direct evidence of how any American community can easily . . . there's the interruption again, the kind that's always with us in an uneasy world."

 The Life Atomic